backstage/backstage/docs/getting-started/configuration.md

 description: Getting started with your initial backstage configuration
 ---

-The steps in this guide assume you've installed backstage app from the npm repository, like in the [Getting Started guide](./index.md) and want to configure Backstage.
+This is part two of the Getting Started documentation of Backstage.
+The steps in this tutorial assume you've installed backstage app from the npm repository, like in the [Getting Started guide](./index.md) and want to configure Backstage.

-At the end of this guide, you can expect:
+At the end of this tutorial, you can expect:

 - Backstage to use a PostgreSQL database
 - You'll authenticate using one of the auth providers